Domestic Violence Introduction

 - Women in the U.S. are more likely to have been injured, raped, or murdered by a male partner than by all other types of attackers.

 - Every year, 1.3 million women and 835,000 men are assaulted by an intimate partner in the U.S.

 - The incidence of domestic violence in gay, lesbian, bisexual, and transgender relationships has been found to be comparable to that which occurs between heterosexual partners.

 - Every year, about 2,000 women are murdered by their current or former male partners in the U.S.

-- Some 2-5% of women who are treated in a hospital's emergency department are there for an injury from domestic violence.
+- 37% of all women who are treated in a hospital's emergency department

 Must Read Articles Related to Domestic Violence